 We took the yard from super drab to totally fab in one weekend!
 Isn't this awesome?!
 I have since added some pavers in the gravel to give it a different look and to discourage my outside cats from using it as a giant litter box.

-Want to learn how to make a gravel patio in your own yard?
+Want to learn how to make a gravel patio in your outdoor space?

-Here's what you'll need to make your own gravel patio:
+Here's what you'll need to make your own pea gravel patio:

 Supplies for making a gravel patio, 12 feet x 20 feet: